Rear & Side Extensions – Perne Road, Cambridge

 - Residential

-The main features of the front elevation include; the two-storey bow window with bracketed gable above, at first floor adjacent to which is a feature oriel window, and below is the entranceway.
+The main features of the front elevation include the two-storey bow window with bracketed gable above, at first floor adjacent to which is a feature oriel window, and below is the entranceway.
 This is composed of a recessed arch with a double header course, this, along with a projecting creasing tile surround above holds aloft a panel of painted pebble-dash.
 This is a detail likely influenced directly by Edwin Lutyens Daneshill House, Hampshire of 1903.

 The challenge was to develop a proposal that will sit comfortably with the original whilst being unique for the client.
 The design included three elements – side two storey extension, rear single storey extension, and a dormer loft conversion.
 The planning permission was granted in March 2022 and we have been working with the clients to take this forward to construction.